 Reference is made to Berkshire's most recently issued Annual Report and in particular the "Market Risk Disclosures" included in "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-As of March 31, 2012, there are no material changes in the market risks described in Berkshire's Annual Report on Form 10-K for the year ended December 31, 2011.
+As of June 30, 2012, there are no material changes in the nature of our market risks described in Berkshire's Annual Report on Form 10-K for the year ended December 31, 2011.